Adam Schemm honored as UW-Parkside Sport Management “Alumnus of the Year”

 Schemm and his wife, Ellie, have a daughter, Scarlett and son, Louie.

 Adam is also scheduled to be a guest on UW-Parkside’s radio show “Parkside Today.”
-The episode will air at 4 p.m. on WIPZ 101.5 FM on Tuesday, March 31, and again on Sunday, April 4 at 4 p.m.
+The episode will air at 4 p.m. on WIPZ 101.5 FM today and again on Sunday, April 4 at 4 p.m.
 You can also stream WIPZ live at wipz.org.
 Past shows are available online at uwp.edu/explore/news/parksidetoday/.

 For more information about the UW-Parkside Sport Management Conference, including information on how to register, visit uwp.edu/psmc.